jackmerrill/maatt.fr/content/about.md

 ---

 ### This website
 This site was designed to work great with screen readers and have a minimum of WCAG AA contrast.
 Both of these aid me personally, and only made sense to be requirements for any changes to this site.
-I had originally planned to redo this site with my own site generator, but decided to settle with [Zola](https://getzola.org) for a bit longer.
-It handles my load pretty well.
+I had originally planned to redo this site with my own site generator, but decided to keep with [Zola](https://getzola.org) for a bit longer.
+It fits the needs of this site pretty well.

 ---